bklieger-groq/g1/README.md

 - [x] Using Llama-3.1 70b on Groq to create o1-like reasoning chains
 - [x] Using Ollama to create o1-like reasoning chains
 - [x] Using Perplexity to create o1-like reasoning chains
+- [x] Using an unified interface to try out different providers

 ## Work in progress